-Chermside Day Hospital subscribes to the Australian Charter of Healthcare Rights and the Charter on the Rights of Children and Young People in Healthcare Services in Australia The Charter of Healthcare Rights are outlined on the previous page, and copies are available throughout the Hospital, and on our website at: www.curagroup.com.au/about/australian-charterof-healthcare-rights/.
+Glenelg Day Surgery subscribes to the Australian Charter of Healthcare Rights and the Charter on the Rights of Children and Young People in Healthcare Services in Australia The Charter of Healthcare Rights are outlined on the previous page, and copies are available throughout the Hospital, and on our website at: www.curagroup.com.au/cura-group/about-curagroup/australiancharter-of-healthcare-rights.
 Our staff can assist with any queries you may have on any of the information provided above.
 Copies of this Charter are also available in most other languages.
 Just ask our reception staff for a copy in the language required.